FilippoPisello/Custom_Excel/readme.md

 - **file_name** : str (mandatory)
   - Name of the file to be exported.
 - **sheet_name**: str, default="Sheet1"
-  - Label of the sheet to be created within the destination workbook
+  - Label of the sheet which should be target of the data upload.
+If a sheet with the provided name does not exist, it will be created.
 - **header_style**: str or ExcelStyle object, default="strong"
   - The style to be given to the table's header.
 If str it should be one of the following keywords: "strong", "light", "plain".
 Custom ExcelStyle obj can be created through the new_style() method.
 - **index_style**: str or ExcelStyle object, default="light"